California is a state that evokes images of creativity, innovation, and natural beauty.

 Start your journey in San Francisco and go down to the iconic Santa Monica Pier, soaking up all the natural beauty and charming beach towns.
 You’ll be amazed at every turn, from towering cliffs to picturesque lighthouses.

-13. Visiting the Getty Center in Los Angeles
+13. Getty Center in Los Angeles

 The Getty Center in Los Angeles is an architectural masterpiece and one of the most popular tourist destinations in California.
 Located atop a hill overlooking the city, the center offers stunning views of downtown L.A. and unparalleled access to some of the world’s finest art collections.